polimex/polimex-rfid/rfid_service_zpl_labels/README.md

 RFID Services ZPL Labels extends the RFID service system with professional wristband printing capabilities.
 It generates ZPL-formatted output for Zebra label printers, enabling high-quality wristband printing for visitors, patients, event attendees, and temporary access cards.

+### ⚠️ IMPORTANT: Multi-User Environment

+**If this module will be used from multiple workstations simultaneously**, you MUST install the `rfid_service_zpl_labels_cups` module to:
+- Organize print queue properly
+- Prevent print job conflicts
+- Allow each user to have their own label printer
+- Provide proper print job management

+For single-user installations, the base module with direct socket printing is sufficient.

 ## ✨ Key Features

 ### Wristband Generation